alvinwan/shiftresnet-cifar/README.md

 Below, we run experiments on the following:

 1. Varying expansion used for all conv-shift-conv layers in the neural network.
 Here, we replace 3x3 filters.
 2. Varying number of output channels for a 3x3 convolution filter, matching the reduction in parameters that shift provides.
+This is `--reduction-mode=block`, which is *not* the default reduction mode.

 `a` is the number of filters in the first set of 1x1 convolutional filters. `c` is the number of channels in our input.=